heavyk/marker/README.md

 ## Templates and Components

   `Marker` provides templates and components as a convenient abstraction.
 A template is just a function with one argument.
 It expects a data structure that can be accessed with the `Access` protocol, like `Map` or `Keyword`.
 The fields of the argument can be accessed with the `@` attribute syntax.
 This works because templates and components provide an implementation of the `assigns` extension of `EEx` templates for easy data access.
-Components are like templates, but in adition to the template function, they define a macro that can be called just like the element macros.
-The contents of the `do` block of a component are accessable as `@__content__` in the component definition and is always wrapped in a list.
+Components are like templates, but in addition to the template function, they define a macro that can be called just like the element macros.
+The contents of the `do` block of a component are accessible as `@__content__` in the component definition and is always wrapped in a list.
 A small, but important difference between templates and components is that an unavailable assign in a template raises a `RuntimeError`, as assigns are considered mandatory for templates, but they are optional for components.
 This makes it for example possible to define a component that optionally accepts a custom class.

   An example makes this all probably much easier to understand, so here are a few components that could make using Bootstrap simpler: